 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with testicular cancer.
 Use the menu to see other pages.

-This section explains the types of treatments that are the standard of care for testicular cancer.
+This section explains the types of treatments, also known as therapies, that are the standard of care for testicular cancer.
 “Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

-Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the man’s preferences and overall health.
+Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 The first treatment for testicular cancer is usually surgery to remove the testicle.
-Rarely, chemotherapy is given first if the cancer has already spread beyond the testicle when diagnosed.
+In rare cases, chemotherapy is given first if the cancer has already spread beyond the testicle when diagnosed and the patient's condition is unstable and requires urgent treatment of the metastatic disease.

-Radiation therapy may be recommended for men with early-stage seminoma or cancer that has spread to the brain.
+Radiation therapy may be recommended to treat early-stage seminoma or cancer that has spread to the brain.

-Men with testicular cancer usually have concerns about how their treatment will affect their sexual health, fertility, and quality of life.
-Each man should discuss these topics with his doctor before treatment begins because there is often more than 1 treatment option available.
-The final choice of a treatment plan depends on the patient’s specific situation.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
-These types of talks are called “shared decision making.”
-Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
 Learn more about making treatment decisions.

 Cancer and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
 Managing all of these effects is called palliative care or supportive care.
 It is an important part of your care that is included along with treatments intended to slow, stop, or eliminate the cancer.